MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

 check_interval = 1
 ```
 It is said to be the global section of the runner configuration. <br>
-`concurrent`: It defines the limit of the jobs that can one runner can run concurrently or parallely.
-In our case we have set the limit to 1 so that one runner instance can run only 1 job concurrently.<br>
+`concurrent`: It defines the limit of the jobs that one runner can run concurrently or parallelly.
+In our case, we have set the limit to 1 so that one runner instance can run only 1 job concurrently.<br>
-`check_interval`: It sets the time interval of the runner to check for new job in the gitlab server.
-We have set the interval of checking for job to 1 sec.
+`check_interval`: It sets the time interval of the runner to check for a new job in the GitLab server.
+We have set the interval of checking for a job to 1 sec.

 **Runner Configuration**
 ```